 Many people who have few resources are looking for ideally some kind of a rent-to-own arrangement, sometimes with sweat equity as all or part of the rent.
 They will accept simple small spaces and/or shared accommodations.
 They are looking for an assurance that if they work long and consistently, they will eventually get to share in the property long term and enjoy the fruits of their labors.
 However, with no contract, whenever there’s conflict with the owner, they don’t feel like they can be honest or critical.
 If they openly disagree with a decision, they can be dismissed easily by the landowner.
 Then it seems the landowner took advantage of all their work.
 I’ve seen workers put in months of sweat equity then get nothing out of it, except a lesson learned the hard way, which means they probably won’t try “community” again.
 There’s a power imbalance.
 The renters can be challenged, but the leader’s blind spots or bias can’t be corrected.
 The whole community is hindered by this.
 It creates an us-against-them dynamic that’s hidden under a grudging compliance, like workers have with bosses.

-The leaders intend to share decision-making, but they are afraid to actually share power, for good reason.
-They let the group make minor decisions, but since they’re the one with real equity or money to lose, they don’t feel secure letting others share in major decisions.
-What’s often missing is a legal contract that gives community seekers a real way to buy in, to share responsibility, and not get kicked out on a whim.
+The landowners may intend to share decision-making, but they usually hesitate to share important decisions, for good reason.
+They’re the one with real equity or money to lose.
+They let the group make minor decisions.
+What’s often missing is a landlord/tenant agreement contract that gives community seekers a real way to buy in, to share responsibility, and not get kicked out on a whim.
 Leaders think they wouldn’t ever do that, but the renters don’t have any assurance that a leader would always be fair.
 On the other hand, renters think they would never be ungrateful, would never take advantage of a situation, but what if they are in a difficulty they didn’t foresee?
 Let’s admit a difficult fact about financial contributions of community seekers:

-- Less-resourced and in need: These are people to some degree of tired of life’s challenges, who failed to make it on their own, or who have anxiety about future needs that has led to seeking community with people who will accept labor and company as full or partial payment for a safe place to sleep and consistent meals.
+- Less-resourced and in need: These are people to some degree tired of life’s challenges, who failed to make it on their own, or who have anxiety about future needs.
+These may lead to seeking community with people who will accept labor and company as full or partial payment for a safe place to sleep and consistent meals.

-Consider the possibility that a renter gets a long-term illness, depression, or drug addiction.
+Consider the possibility that a renter gets a long-term illness, depression, or reverts to an expensive addiction.
 They can’t pay rent and have nowhere to go.
 The landowner is likely paying a mortgage, taxes, and may barely make ends meet in their rental situation.
 They may be supporting children too.
-They may be compassionate people in general, but they didn’t sign up to be social service providers.
-They aren’t getting money from the state to do so, and it can take years to get non-profit status.
+The landowners may be compassionate people in general, but they might not have signed up to be social service providers.
+They aren’t getting money from the government to do so, and it can take years to get non-profit status.
 It can be a challenge to qualify to receive social service funds that might subsidize payments as a housing provider for a low-income or vulnerable population.
 Most landlords can’t afford to have a rental unit not bringing income, because they have taxes and maintenance expenses.
 It may take a legal battle to make the non-paying, non-working resident leave, as they may insist they will come up with the rent money as soon as possible.
 Meanwhile, the renter is thinking, where’s the love now?
 The renter may have contributed a lot of extra work, but not in a way that pays the bills.
 The other residents may feel either more secure or less secure, based on how they see the situation handled.
-It would certainly feel awful for everyone, to think you’re sending someone out on the street.
-The landowner would do well to let the others in on the decision, to keep a sense of solidarity for the community, but the residents are more likely to side with the renter unless the residents’ own financial interests are threatened by the dead weight.
+It would certainly feel awful for everyone if you send someone away knowing they have nowhere to go.
+The landowner would do well to let the others in on the decision, to keep a sense of solidarity for the community.
+Yet the residents are more likely to side with the renter unless the residents’ own financial interests are threatened by the dead weight.
 A compassionate landlord might find a way to rally the other residents to help support a non-paying renter in crisis.
 The main point is, it’s better for contingencies to be considered in advance and agreed on.

 A Good Match Accommodates Needs of Both Sides

 I don’t want to paint the second (needy) category as undesirable.
-ICs can match up strengths and weaknesses in a way that works for everyone.
+Some find a way to match up strengths and weaknesses in a way that works for everyone.
 For example, there are older folks who don’t want to leave their farm.
 They can share or divide their home, or add a residence, to bring in young able-bodied workers.
 The young farmers can meet physical demands, learn from the owners, and pay off the place with a rent-to-own agreement that keeps the owners living there as long as they choose to.
 The owners sometimes make a more affordable offer because they love the land, don’t want to see it become a suburb, and trust that the human connection is more enjoyable and brings more security than a bigger pile of money in the bank.
 The young farmers may have no chance in the current economy to come up with a down payment or make a farm work financially before they level up their skills.
 With a Landlord/tenant agreement, the landowners can accommodate for declining mobility without leaving the home they love.
 It can be a near-perfect win-win.
 One organization, Young Agrarians in Canada, helps facilitate these arrangements.
-Similarly, land trusts often can arrange for win-win financial arrangements that alleviate tax burdens.
+Similarly, land trusts often can arrange for financial arrangements that alleviate tax burdens.
 See also the Benevolent Dictator description.